JediBurrell/Parx/README.md

 **Custom URI Image Interpretation**

 You may prefer using a custom library for loading images from a URI.
 Before calling `Parx#parx`, call `Parx#setCustomImageLoader` with an extension of the abstract class `Parx.ImageLoader`.
-Overriding `Parx.ImageLoader#onLoad` will provide you the URI as a String, as well as an ImageView.
+Overriding `Parx.ImageLoader#onUri` will provide you the URI as a String, as well as an ImageView.

 ---